 A firehose of announcements at the annual Google I/O developers conference in San Francisco this week offered plenty for enterprise users.
 At the June 25-26 event, Google introduced a host of new products and services -- available now or coming soon -- for big data

-, app stores, online stores, and cloud-based productivity apps.
+, cloud management, cloud apps, mobile management and security, app stores, online stores, and cloud-based productivity apps.